 ▫️ On the other hand pastries and bread are widely available;

 ▫️ Pork sisig – One of the most popular dishes consisting of chopped pig head, pig ears, onions and pepper with a strong lemon taste from the calamansi.
-It is served in sizzling plate;
+It is served in a sizzling plate;

 ▫️ Kare-kare – Oxtail, tripe and peanut stew served with bagoong